mdbootstrap/TW-Elements/README.md

 perfect-scrollbar is minimalistic but *perfect* (for me, and maybe for most developers) scrollbar plugin.

-* No implicit style change on original DOM elements
+* No change on design layout
-* No change on the original design layout
+* No manipulation on DOM tree
 * Use plain `scrollTop` and `scrollLeft`
-* Scrollbar style is (nearly) fully customizable
+* Scrollbar style is fully customizable
-* Efficient update on container layout change
+* Efficient update on layout change

 I hope you love it!